Evolutionary-Neural Hybrid Agents for Architecture Search: Introduction

 Recent work has shown that evolutionary agents for architecture search can match or outperform deep RL methods \citep{esteban2018,DBLP:journals/corr/abs-1901-11117}.
 Evolutionary agents can efficiently leverage a single good model by generating similar models via a mutation process.
 Deep RL methods generate new models by sampling from a learned distribution, and cannot easily latch on to patterns of a single model, unless it has been promoted multiple times through the learning process.
 However, evolution has the disadvantage of relying on heuristics or random sampling when choosing mutations.
 Unlike approaches based on a Neural Network, Evolutionary approaches are unable to learn patterns to drive the search.

 The main contribution of this paper is to introduce a class of Evolutionary-Neural hybrid agents (\shortname).
 We propose an evolutionary agent whose mutations are guided by a NN trained with RL.
-This combines both the sample efficiency of Evolutionary agents, and the ability to learn patterns.
+This combines the sample efficiency of evolutionary agents with the ability to learn complex patterns of NNs.

-In Section~\ref{methods} we give a brief description of state-of-the-art Neural and Evolutionary agents, and introduce the \shortname \ agent in Section~\ref{evnas}.
-In Section~\ref{training-algo} we discuss training algorithms that we used for training the NN-based agents.
+In Section~\ref{methods}, we give a brief description of state-of-the-art Neural and Evolutionary agents, and introduce the \shortname \ agent in Section~\ref{evnas}.
+In Section~\ref{training-algo}, we discuss the different training algorithms used for training the NN-based agents.
 Then, in Section~\ref{experiments}, we present and discuss the properties of the proposed Evolutionary-Neural agent by applying it to a synthetic task.
 Finally, we apply \shortname \ to architecture search benchmarks, showing that it outperforms both RL-based and Evolution-based algorithms on architecture search for a variety of text and image classification datasets.